-The Company's has no external borrowings.
+The Company's has no external borrowings apart from the Convertible Notes as mentioned in Corporate Update.

-The Company anticipates its cash expenditure requirements will remain stable as the Company continues exploration and evaluation activities, but will continue to raise additional capital as required from time to time.
+Over the next 4 quarters (12 months), the Company anticipates its cash expenditure requirements will remain stable as the Company continues exploration and evaluation activities.
+Upon project financing being raised, expenditure will significantly increase.